AndrewBubnov/jaunte/readme.md

 )
 ```
 And finally, to persist store values to browser local storage, first `create` argument
 can be wrapped in `persist` function, also provided by Jaunte.
-Persist function takes the
+The `persist` function takes
-store creator function and unique key for save:
+the store creator and unique key to save and retrieve persisted store from local storage:
 ```
 export const useDrinkStore = create<DrinkStore>(persist((set) => ({
         tea: 1,